 The federal government designed tax-deferred savings plans to encourage Americans to save for retirement.

 The initial benefit people see from investing in a retirement plan is the immediate tax offset.
-This means that the amount you contribute to your account is deducted from your taxable income, which results in a lower tax bill.
+This means that the amount you contribute to your account is deducted from your income tax, which results in a lower tax bill.

-In addition, the pre-tax money continues to accrue interest, increasing the total amount invested and its potential for growth over time.
+In addition, the pre-tax money continues to accrue interest, increasing the total amount invested and its potential for long-term growth.
 You are only taxed on this investment as you withdraw funds from it.
 However, you can draw on your account as quickly or slowly as you’d like.

 Reasons You Should Lean Toward Tax-Deferred Savings

-• You have a company match.
+- You have a company match.
 If your employer offers a 401(k) match, you may want to contribute enough to get the whole match.
-This is free money that can help you reach your retirement goals.
+This is free money that can help you reach your retirement savings goals.

 Get Started Today with My Digital Money